Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/README.md

 This section will guide you through the deployment of the Kafka Connector to get it up and running in a very short time.

-You have two options:
+Deployment options:

-- Deploy manually
+- Mannual deployment

+  Download and configure the Lightstreamer Broker and the Kafka Connector from their archives.

-- Deploy with Docker
+- Docker Deployment

+  Build and configure a Docker image that seamlessly integrates the Lighstreamer Broker and the Kafka Connector.

-## Deploy Manually
+## Manual Deployment

 ### Requirements